flybywiresim/docs/docs/pilots-corner/a32nx/index.md

 Welcome to the Pilot's Corner of the FlyByWire Documentation site.

 This section is aimed at sim pilots of all levels and covers topics regarding flying an airliner and especially the Airbus A320neo.

+<p style="color:coral; font-size:24px;">This is for simulation purposes only.</p>

 ## Quick Links